The main indicators used to analyze posts of earned media in your Radarly projects are:

 What is the virality score?

-Virality quantifies the spread of a post, its magnitude
+Virality quantifies the spread of a post among web users.

 How is it calculated?